ClementNerma/Rave/docs/books/hybrid.md

 ### Plain constants

-You can also declare "_plain constants_", which are explicit values that can be used by the compiler to optimize some calls but also to perform additional tests about program's validity.
+We can also declare "_plain constants_", which are explicit values that can be used by the compiler to optimize some calls but also to perform additional tests about program's validity.
 Some functions also require plain constants, as we will see later.
+Basically, a plain constant is a value that won't change whatever the program's running conditions are.
+That means it must not be impact by user's input, platform-dependent variables and behaviours, current time or geolocation, etc.

 ```sn
 // Declare a plain constant
 pln MY_JOB = "Developer";
 ```

-A convention is to use a capitalized name for plain constants, to make them distinctive from variables.
-As always, you can declare the value's type, but it's still optional.
-Note that you cannot assign any content taken from a variable or a standard constant here.
+A convention is to use a capitalized name for plain constants, to make them distinctive from variables and basic constants.
+As always, we can declare the value's type, but it's still optional.
+Note that we cannot assign any content taken from a variable or a standard constant here.

 ```sn
 val MY_JOB = "Developer";
 pln MY_REAL_JOB = MY_JOB; // ERROR: Plain value expected
 ```

-You can only assign values from other plain constants:
+We can only assign values from other plain constants:

 ```sn
 pln MY_JOB = "Developer";
 pln MY_REAL_JOB = MY_JOB; // Works fine
 ```

-Take the reflex to declare you values using plain (or simple) constant instead of mutables when you won't change their value.
-This assigns something by error, and helps the compiler finding some errors in your code.
-Plus, in some languages like JavaScript, it even makes your program a little faster!
+Take the reflex to declar values using plain (or simple) constant instead of mutables when you won't change their value.
+This prevents these theorically immutable datas from being modified by error.
+Plus, in some languages like JavaScript, it even makes the programs (a bit) faster.

 ### Primitive types

 There are two categories of types in SilverNight: _primitives_ and _objects_.
 The first ones are voids, booleans, numbers and strings.
-Every other type outside of these is not primitive.
+Everything else is not a primitive type.

 Primitive types can access additional features object types cannot use, such as the optional operator `.=`.
 It will assign the provided value on its right if and _only if_ the value is NIL (any value between: `null`, `false`, `0`, `""`).
 This doesn't work with the other types.